 The ten organisations are The Abbey Theatre, Cork Midsummer Festival, The Corn Exchange, Druid, The Everyman Theatre, Dublin Theatre Festival, Fishamble: The New Play Company, The Gate Theatre, The Lir Academy and Rough Magic.

-- The Abbey Theatre The Abbey Theatre Gender Equality Policy
+- The Abbey Theatre Abbey Theatre – Gender Equality and Diversity Policy

 - Cork Midsummer Festival Cork Midsummer Festival Gender Equality Policy